-Novavax, Inc. (NASDAQ:NVAX) shareholders will have a reason to smile today, with the analysts making substantial upgrades to this year's forecasts.
-Consensus estimates suggest investors could expect greatly increased statutory revenues and earnings per share, with analysts modelling a real improvement in business performance.
-Novavax has also found favour with investors, with the stock up a whopping 133% to US$43.63 over the past week.
+Flushing Financial Corporation (NASDAQ:FFIC) shareholders will have a reason to smile today, with the analysts making substantial upgrades to this year's statutory forecasts.
+The consensus statutory numbers for both revenue and earnings per share (EPS) increased, with their view clearly much more bullish on the company's business prospects.
+The market may be pricing in some blue sky too, with the share price gaining 16% to US$11.66 in the last 7 days.
 It will be interesting to see if today's upgrade is enough to propel the stock even higher.

 The Bottom Line